Groestlcoin/zap-desktop/docs/CONFIG.md

 It lets us define a set of default parameters, and extend them for different builds and environments (development, production, etc.).

-Configurations are stored in configuration files and can be overridden and extended by environment variables, command line parameters, or via the Zap UI in many cases.
+Configurations are stored in configuration files and can be overridden and extended by environment variables, command line parameters, or via the ZAP GRS UI in many cases.

 ### Config files